 High dividend shares aren’t as tricky to invest in as you may think.
 This Moneymapgie guide will walk you through the basics of shares and dividends.
-By the time you’ve finished reading, you’ll know what to look out for when choosing a company to invest in.
+By the time you’ve finished reading, you’ll know what to look for when choosing a company to invest in!

 - What are shares and dividends?